fguzman82/CLIP-Finder2/README.md

 2. **Image Processing**:
    - Preprocessing: Utilizes MPSGraph for efficient GPU-based image preparation
-   - Postprocessing: Employs MPSGraph for similarity calculations using dot product
+   - Postprocessing: Employs MPSGraph for similarity calculations using dot product, and selects the photos with the highest similarity scores

 3. **User Interface**:
    - Main view for search operations